nataliemcmann/animal-haus/README.md

 ## Prerequisites

-If not viewing the deployed version of the app on [Heroku](https://safe-island-91513.herokuapp.com/#/home), you can download and install the app on your local computer.
-Designed as a mobile application, Animal Haus is best viewed with a screen width of 375px by 667px.
+If not viewing the deployed version of [Animal Haus](https://safe-island-91513.herokuapp.com/#/home) on Heroku, you can download and install the app on your local computer.
+Designed as a mobile application, Animal Haus is best viewed with a screen width of 375px by 667px or a small browser window.

 Before you get started, make sure you have the following software installed: